jamesjmtaylor/blog/site/content/post/kmm-database-layer.md

 ---
 <img style="float: left; margin:0 0 1em 0; width: 100%" src="/img/blog/sweden.jpg"/>

 This is the second in a multi-part series on Kotlin Multiplatform Mobile.
 This entry will cover [configuring SQLDelight and implementing cache logic](https://play.kotlinlang.org/hands-on/Networking%20and%20Data%20Storage%20with%20Kotlin%20Multiplatfrom%20Mobile/05_Configuring_SQLDelight_an_implementing_cache) for the mobile iOS and Android app.
 Unlike the tutorial, I'm not using the SpaceX API, which provides public access to information about SpaceX rocket launches.
-Instead, I'm using the Army's brand new [ODIN API ](https://odin.tradoc.army.mil/WEG) for a reboot of my WEG iOS and Android applications.
+Instead I'm using the Army's brand new [ODIN API ](https://odin.tradoc.army.mil/WEG) for a reboot of my WEG iOS and Android applications.
 The ODIN API provides in-depth information about a wide array of military equipment.

 Implementing a shared SQLDelight database & networking layer required the following dependencies: